MrFriendCS/N5-CS/docs/N5-CS-WDD.md

 # Web Design and Development

 **Note:** HTML, CSS, and JavaScript use American spelling so when you see `center` or `color` they are not typos.

-All the code examples will work with [Replit](https://replit.com/).

 # Hypertext Markup Language (HTML)